SoftInstigate/restheart-website/docs/walkthrough.md

 ---
 layout: doc-page-md
-title:  "API walkthrough"
+title:  "API walk-through"
 permalink: /docs/walkthrough.html
 class3: active
 ---

-In this walkthrough we'll use RESTHeart to create a db, a collection and a couple of documents in mondodb.<!-- more -->
+In this walk-through we'll use RESTHeart to create a db, a collection and a couple of documents in MongoDB.<!-- more -->

-RESTHeart represents resources as HAL+json documents.
-Before going furhter you might want to check:
+RESTHeart represents resources as HAL+JSON documents.
+Before going further you might want to check:

 * [RESTHeart - up and running](/docs/get-up-and-running.html)
 * [RESTHeart - the anatomy of a document](/docs/the-anatomy-of-a-document.html)